SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 - `components.scss`: SCSS source for each components.
 The components are decoupled  with little or no dependency on other components.
 - `core.scss`: The main purpose of core is elements and forms.
 It's like the reset and foundation.
 - `helpers.scss`: Includes various helper functions.
-- `icons.scss`: Fiori Fundamentals's custom icon library.
+- `icons.scss`: SAP Fundamentals's custom icon library.
 - `/theme/fundamental.scss`: Includes fonts.
 - `layout.scss`: App level layout components such as top Overview of Core features bar, side nav, containers, panels, etc.